ahmedbesbes/dataset-builder/README.md

 - `delete_history`: whether you choose to erase previous downloads or not
 - `task`: classification, detection or segmentation
 - `driver`: path to chrome driver
+- `run_local` : whether or not to use makesense locally

 ```bash
 python dataset_builder.py --limit 20 --delete_history yes